Zenika/OZKOUR/ozkour-back/README.md

 Each sheet is named <month> stating with an uppercase in french followed by the year

 ### Shared drive
-Each file created by the application will be create by the service account you created.
+Each file created by the application will be owned the service account you provided.
 It implies that the owner of these files will be the service account.
-If the files were not in a shared drive, it might be possible that you can't access to these files.
+If the files were not in a shared drive, they may not be accessible.

 Don't forget to add the service account in the shared drive as an editor.